small batch honey butter biscuits

 Now, it’s time to be precise—use a rolling pin to roll the square into a 1-inch-thick square measuring 4 to 5 inches.
 Trim the edges to get a perfect square, and slice into 4 squares to make the biscuits.
 That’s it!

-Bake the honey butter biscuits.
+Bake the biscuits.

 I recommend freezing the biscuits while you preheat the oven.
 Doing so creates flaky, crisp biscuits by ensuring that the butter in the dough is cold when placed in the oven.
 It typically takes 15 to 20 minutes to preheat the oven to 425°F—that’s the perfect amount of time to re-chill the butter!

-2. Bake the honey butter biscuits.
+2. Bake the biscuits.
 (Bake Time: 20 minutes)

 After placing the biscuits in the oven, immediately reduce the oven temperature to 400°F. The biscuits need 20 to 25 minutes in the oven.

-Finally, serve the honey butter biscuits.
+Finally, serve the biscuits.

 You can serve the biscuits plain from the oven, but I like to go the extra mile.
 Specifically, I like to serve them with fresh fruit, whipped cream, and extra honey.
 While the biscuits are baking, I prep everything I need to serve them.
 I wash and slice the fruit, and I whip the cream.
 This prep will take 5 to 10 minutes, depending on the type of fruit you’re using and whether or not you’re making whipped cream from scratch.